Re: Cutie Honey: Reception

 The OVA's visuals have generated mixed reactions; an Anime on DVD review praises the vibrancy of the digital ink and paint, saying it "brings Honey’s world to life" compared to older Cutie Honey series.
 However, a review on the website Japan Hero criticizes the animation, calling it "distorted", "garish", "sub par and truly unsettling", except in "the fantastic title animation".
 Still, the series itself has been praised for its story and music, and has been called "creative, funny, and never repetitive".
 Erica Friedman of Okazu argued that the series strikes the "perfect balance between honestly good and enjoyably bad," adding that the anime does a "spectacular use of fanservice" as Na-chan tries to bring Cutie back to life, noting that in the series epilogue Na-chan and Honey "appear to be...a couple."
-She concluded it is a positive for those fans who wouldn't mind their yuri with "a shaker or two of parody, perversion and pathos."
+She concluded it is a positive for those fans who would not mind their yuri with "a shaker or two of parody, perversion and pathos."